 To take part in guided tours, click here.
 School holiday program information can be found here.

-The National Aquarium is a great place for all ages of your family.
+The National Aquarium is a great place for all members of your family.

 Keeper Talks are at 10 am for Reef Fish Feeding, 9.30 am, 1.30 pm and 3.30 pm for Little Penguins Feeding and 2 pm for Oceanarium Diver Hand Feeding.